jharlow/www/README.md

 This is a simple fork of [Hylia](https://hylia.website) by [Andy Bell](https://twitter.com/hankchizljaw) and [friends](https://github.com/aarongustafson/hylia/graphs/contributors).

-While I'm open-sourcing this project because some people might be interested in the styles and custom components I've introduced, if you are making your own blog, I reccomend starting with the [Hylia base blog](https://github.com/Andy-set-studio/hylia) rather than forking this repo.
-Overall, I found it easy to configure to my liking and it took around one week of tinkering in my evenings to style it to my preferences.
+While I'm open-sourcing this project because some people might be interested in the styles and custom components I've introduced, if you are making your own blog, I recommend starting with the [Hylia base blog](https://github.com/Andy-set-studio/hylia) rather than forking this repo.
+I found it easy to configure, and it only took a few evenings of tinkering to style it to my preferences.

 ## Using this repo yourself

-If you do just want to use this repo as is, please observe the following requests:
+If you do want to use this repo as is, please observe the following requests:

-- ✅ **Do**: Feel free to copy the styling, js, etc in accordance with any policies set out by Hylia
+- ✅ **Do**: Feel free to copy the styling, JS, etc.
-- ✅ **Do**: Leave sttribution to Hylia and this if you have not made any changes to the styling
+- ✅ **Do**: Leave attribution to Hylia and this repo if you have not made any changes to the styling
 - ❌ **Do not**: Include any of the copy (text content) contained in this repo in your own website

 For your convenience, I've included Hylia's README as an appendix.
 It does a good job of taking you on a tour of the features and general structure of this project.